server-craftsman/final-project-react-12-team-2/src/hooks/README.md

 ## useUser
 This hook manages user data.
 It provides methods to fetch user details, update user information, and handle user-related actions.

+## useResponsiveCollapse
+This hook is used to handle responsive collapse.
+It provides methods to handle the collapse state based on the screen size.